cheul0518/CS528/Lab1/Task2.md

 #### Questions

 - Question 4: Can you set the IP packet length field to an arbitary value, regardless of how big the actual packet is?
+  - No I cannot.
+The IP packet length field should be the length of the actual IP packet.
+If it's not, then you will get the invalid argument error from sendto().

 - Question 5: Using the raw socket programming, do you have to calculate the checksum for the IP header?
+  - The system will do the job so you don't have to caculate the checksum for the IP header.

 - Question 6: Why do you need the root priviledge to run the programs that use raw sockets?
 Where does the program fail if executed without the root privilege?
   - Raw sockets offer the capability to manipulate the underlying transport, so they can be used for malicious purposes that pose a security threat.
 Therefore, only members of the Administrators group can create sockets of type SOCK_RAW

 - Qeustion 7: Please use your own words to describe the sequence of the library calls that are essential for packet spoofing.
 This is meant to be a summary